Katherine Johnson, NASA Mathematician From Hidden Figures, Dies At 101

 Lauded NASA mathematician Katherine Johnson, whose data skills as a “human computer” for the U.S. space program, died on February 24 at age 101.
-Johnson's name was immortalized in the 2016 Oscar-nominated film Hidden Figures, where she left her legacy on women scientists across the country.
+Johnson's name was immortalized in the 2016 Oscar-nominated film Hidden Figures, where she left her legacy for women scientists.

 We're saddened by the passing of celebrated #HiddenFigures mathematician Katherine Johnson.
 Today, we celebrate her 101 years of life and honor her legacy of excellence that broke down racial and social barriers: https://t.co/Tl3tsHAfYB pic.twitter.com/dGiGmEVvAW— NASA (@NASA) February 24, 2020